jimmy-vo/ml.EnvironmentSetting/Window10-GPU-Anaconda-Jupyter.md

 + After you have installed Anaconda, you should be able to launch Anaconda Navigator

 + In Environment Tab, you can manage your own environment:
-    + Create, clone, remove a seleted environment
+    + Create, clone, remove a selected environment
-    + Apply different Python packages on a seleted environment
+    + Apply different Python packages on a selected environment

 <div style='float: center'>
   <img style='width: 600px' src="../../blob/master/images/conda_env.png"></img>
 </div>

-###### For example, you can install 2 different python versions on two seperate environment depending on the need of the projects
+###### For example, you can install 2 different python versions on two separate environment depending on the need of the projects
-+ For now, let's create your own environment (Fingers) and move to the next step
++ For now, let's create your own environment `(Fingers)` and move to the next step

 ### 5. Install packages on an Anaconda environment
-+ Lauch Anaconda Prompt as below
++ Launch Anaconda Prompt as below

 <div style='float: center'>
   <img style='width: 600px' src="../../blob/master/images/conda_pkg.png"></img>